 AK: Dynamite set, package, placed explosive, shootable: This item actually groups three items into one.
 When you pick up a dynamite set, you can open it and find both one dynamite and a detonator for it.
 To propperly set up and detonate dynamite, you must first place both the dynamite itself and the detonator.
 The advantage and distinction from other placed explosives here is that the two items can be placed anywhere, and as far apart as you want/need them to be and the dynamite will explode regardless.
 After both items are set up, shooting the detonator will cause the dynamite to explode.

 AL: Tools, structure reinforcement: Tools can be used to repair items inside the base.
 These items include the computer, fridge and storage.
+If you have access to a base computer, you can buy tool boxes which are a more powerful version of tools.

 AM: Bottle bombs, Thrown explosive, timed.
 A bottle bomb is a more powerful version of a pipe bomb.
 It can fly for about 100 feat before falling to the ground and has a range of about 20 feat.
 One bottle bomb can do about 1000 damage.